The International Spy Museum is the only public museum in the world to explore the tradecraft, history, and contemporary

 A former Chief of Disguise and Chief of the Graphics and Authentication Division in the CIA’s Office of Technical Service, Mr. Mendez’s 25-year career with the Agency included undercover work in the most important theaters of the Cold War.
 Mr. Mendez conducted the secret rescue of six U.S. diplomats during the Iran hostage crisis in 1980.
 That operation was the basis of the Oscar Best Picture winner Argo starring Ben Affleck as Mr. Mendez.
 He earned the CIA's Intelligence Medal of Merit, the Intelligence Star, and two Certificates of Distinction.
 Mr. Mendez is currently a landscape painter, author, lecturer, and consultant on intelligence matters and served as a consultant to the CBS television series “The Agency.”
 His books include The Master of Disguise: My Secret Life in the CIA, Spy Dust: A True Story of Espionage and Romance, written with his wife Jonna, and Argo.

 A former Chief of Disguise in the CIA’s Office of Technical Service, Ms. Mendez is also a specialist in clandestine photography.
 Her 27-year career, for which she earned the CIA’s Intelligence Commendation Medal, included operational disguise responsibilities in the most hostile theaters of the Cold War, from Havana to Moscow to Beijing and ultimately into the Oval Office.
 She is currently a fine arts photographer, author, lecturer, and consultant on intelligence matters and served as a technical consultant to the CBS television series “The Agency.”
 With her husband Antonio, she published Spy Dust: A True Story of Espionage and Romance.

 The only person to have served as both Director of the Federal Bureau of Investigation (1978-1987) and Director of Central Intelligence (1987-1991), Judge Webster’s distinguished career includes appointments as a judge of the US Court of Appeals for the Eighth Circuit, a US District Court judge, and a federal prosecutor in Missouri.
-He is currently a senior partner with the law firm of Milbank, Tweed, Hadley & McCloy LLP and serves as the Chairman of the Homeland Security Advisory Council.
+He is currently a consulting partner with the law firm of Milbank, Tweed, Hadley & McCloy LLP and serves as the Chairman of the Homeland Security Advisory Council.